robconery/moebius/README.md

 ## Connecting to PostgreSQL

 There are various ways to connect to a database with Moebius.
-You can used a formal, supervised definition or just roll with our default.
-Either way, you start off by adding connection info in your `config.exs`:
+You can use a formal, supervised definition or just roll with the default.
+Either way, you start off by adding connection info to `config.exs`:

 ```elixir
 config :moebius, connection: [